Nominations for the 2014 award are now closed.

 Responsibilities of the Award Recipient

-The winner will also present the Eighth Annual Stanley J. Korsmeyer Lecturein Padua, Italy, just prior to the official award ceremony in Trento, Italy, in May 2013.
+The winner will also present the Ninth Annual Stanley J. Korsmeyer Lecturein Padua, Italy, just prior to the official award ceremony in Trento, Italy, in May 2014.
 Remarks to be made during the ceremony must be delivered to the Pezcoller Foundation at least four weeks prior to allow sufficient time for translation into Italian.
 Should the winner be unable to participate in either event, the award must be forfeited and may be presented instead to the alternate.

 In the rare event that there are dual winners of the award, the cash award will be shared equally between them, and the AACR Executive Committee will determine which of the two co-recipients will present the Pezcoller-AACR Award Lecture at the AACR Annual Meeting.